jeffcarp/talks/README.md

 ## Let's talk about dependency injection

-- DI is a powerful way of requiring modules, similar to CommonJS, Browserify, AMD
+- Dependency injection -- or DI -- is a powerful way of requiring modules, similar to CommonJS, Browserify, AMD
 - In Angular all you need to inject a dependency is to pass it as a parameter to your controller or service

 ```javascript